Welcome to Wisdom Forest,

 After arriving to Tena, Bhaga started his own English school in the centre of the city to help finance Wisdom Forest and has since dedicated many years to develop all the different aspects of this wonderful eco project, based on principles of love, peace and service.

-Bhaga is currently in the United Kingdom, networking with similar projects and currently answers emails and queries from our guests and volunteers as well as coordinating with the team from afar.
+Bhaga is currently in Spain, networking with similar projects and answers all emails and queries from our guests and volunteers as well as coordinating with the team from afar.